Based on backstory and how cool of an action figure they’d make.

 11. Zerelda Sage

 Story: Zerelda reminds me a little bit of Trace Marquez from The Clone Wars final season without the naïveté and she seems to have more dialogue than her Imperial counterpart, Willard Waylin.
 It is also nice to have another person that does not trust droids (from living through the Clone Wars and dealing with the Separatist army of droids).
-It is a practical and realistic fear and feel like more characters that had dealings with separatist should be a little more prejudice towards droids (like the Empire is prejudice again aliens).
+It is a practical and realistic fear and more characters that had dealings with Separatist should be a little more prejudice towards droids (like the Empire is prejudice again non-humans).
 These prejudices mirror the real world and are very rarely addressed in the films so nice to have some real-world aspects appear in Squadrons.